turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 ## Build Plugin and Verify Table Registration

-Next, build the plugin and verify your new table is properly registered (even if you don't have resources created for it yet).
+Next, build the plugin and verify your new table is properly registered.

 ```
 ---
 # Specify the following for Cursor rules
-description: Guidelines for testing Steampipe tables
+description: Guidelines for building Steampipe plugins and verifying table registration
 alwaysApply: false
 ---

 # Testing Steampipe Plugin Tables

-Build the plugin and verify the [resource type] table was properly registered using the following guidelines.
+Build the plugin and verify the [resource type] table was properly registered with the plugin using the following guidelines.

 ## Building Plugin